 East Pass Reseeding

-Plate 1064X.
-East Pass Reseeding 1957 – 2005 Viewed north from the starting point of the Parker Three-Step Transect on lower Pass Creek.
+Plate 1066X.
+East Pass Reseeding 1957 – 2005 Viewed south-southwest along two of the Parker Three-Step Transect on lower Pass Creek.
 The area in the foreground was root-plowed and reseeded with crested wheatgrass a few years prior to when the 1957 image was made.
 Rubber rabbitbrush, green rabbitbrush and three-tipped sage have begun to invade the site, but the seeding is still largely intact despite yearly livestock grazing, which, at times, has been heavy - - see Plates 1062x and 1063x.
 Pinyon, juniper, and ponsderosa pine have increased in the distance.
 The area was actively being grazed by cattle in 2005.
+The original negative is out-of-focus.

 Dry Meadow, Sagebrush, Pinyon, Juniper, Conifer